elithaxxor/TLS-Moninitor-Cert-Tracker/README2.md

 5. **Launch web dashboard**
    - Starts Bettercap's web interface
    - Provides a graphical view of network activity
-   - Accessible via browser at http://127.0.0.1:80
+   - Accessible via browser at [http://127.0.0.1:80](http://127.0.0.1:80)

 ## How It Works
 The script leverages Bettercap's proxy capabilities to set up a man-in-the-middle position.
-By creating a custom CA certificate and installing it on target devices, the script enables the decryption and inspection of TLS/SSL encrypted traffic.
+By creating a custom CA certificate and installing it on target devices, the script enables the decryption of HTTPS traffic.

 ### Certificate Distribution
 After generating the certificate, you must distribute and install it on any device you wish to monitor.
 The script provides guidance for installing the certificate on:
 - Android
 - iOS